nickyiliwang0000/h/applied-javascript/intro-to-firebase.md

 We can confirm that this is working by manually pushing a new entry into our database from the console: `dbRef.push('pizza')`

-## Upgrading our jQuery app using Firebase!
+## Code-along: Upgrading our jQuery app using Firebase!
-Now that we've learned some of the fundamental principles of how data gets created and managed between our code and Firebase, let's power up our todo app by adding in Firebase!
+Now that we've learned how data gets created and managed between our code and Firebase, let's power up our to-do app by adding in Firebase!

 Download [to-do-app-firebase-start.html](https://hychalknotes.s3.amazonaws.com/to-do-app-firebase-start.html) and follow along.

 ### Create a Firebase project
 Let's create a new Firebase project!
 Steps can be found above under 'Setting up Firebase'.
-Add the Firebase CDN to your `html` file and past your config code above your document ready.
+Add the Firebase CDN to your `html` file and paste your config code above your document ready.

 ```html
 <script src="http://ajax.googleapis.com/ajax/libs/jquery/1.10.1/jquery.min.js"></script>